Abhishek Bachchan HUGS Vivek Oberoi Despite His NASTY DIG At Aishwarya Rai Bachchan & Salman Khan!

 Abhishek Hugs Vivek

-When Abhishek Bachchan bumped into Vivek Oberoi and his father Suresh Oberoi at the red carpet the actor greeted the Oberois with all smiles and also went on to hug Vivek Oberoi.
+When Abhishek Bachchan bumped into Vivek Oberoi and his father Suresh Oberoi at the red carpet, the actor greeted the Oberois with all smiles and also went on to hug Vivek Oberoi.
 Going by the video, one can vouch for Abhishek's maturity.

 Did Big B Snub Oberois?